yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/logging-api.markdown

 ---
 layout: post100
 title:  Logging API
-categories: XAP100
+categories: XAP100ADM
-parent: programmers-guide.html
+parent: logging-overview.html
-weight: 1700
+weight: 350
 ---

 {% summary %}{% endsummary %}

-{%vbar%}
-XAP makes logging calls by use of the Java <sup>TM</sup> platform's core logging facilities.
-You can define runtime logging levels, log message formats and rollover policies.
-For a detailed description of all these configurable setting please consult the [Administration Guide]({%currentadmurl%}/logging-overview.html).
-{%endvbar%}

-As part of the Administration API is an extensive logging extraction and filtering from different runtime components of GigaSpaces.
+As part of the Administration API is an extensive logging extraction and filtering from different runtime components of XAP.
 Here is a very simple example:

 {% highlight java %}